B2B Outreach for Event Planners: 5 Ways to Book Corporate Events

 Say: “Most marketing teams spend 40% of their event budget on logistics that attendees forget.
 We help CMOs design events that sales teams actually close deals from.”

 This opening positions you as someone who understands the business side of events.
-You are not selling logistics.
-You are selling pipeline.
+You aren’t selling logistics. you’re selling pipeline.

 > The Bottom Line